Qiskit/qiskit-code-assistant-jupyterlab/README-PyPi.md

    `Tab`, the inline completer has a default of 10 seconds.

-3. If you want to change the instance of the Qiskit Code Assistant Service that the extension should use you can edit the Qiskit Code Assistant setting `serviceUrl`
+3. If you want to change the instance of the Qiskit Code Assistant Service that the extension should use you can edit the Qiskit Code Assistant setting `serviceUrl`.
+   This can also be set to any OpenAI compatible API endpoint.

 4. Keyboard shortcuts can be changed by searching for `completer` in the Keyboard Shortcuts settings and adding new shortcuts for the relevant commands.